What does the expression "put water in your wine" mean?

 Historical Context

-The expression "to water down your wine" has its roots in wine-drinking practices in France, dating back centuries.
-At a time when wine was often much stronger and less refined than it is today, it was common to dilute it with water to make it more enjoyable to drink and to prevent rapid intoxication.
+The expression "to dilute one's wine" has its roots in French wine consumption practices dating back centuries.
+In a time when wine was often much stronger and less refined than today, it was common to dilute it with water to make it more palatable and to avoid rapid intoxication.

 Social Practice

-In ancient times, especially among the Greeks and Romans, it was common to mix wine with water at banquets and receptions.
-This practice was intended to prolong the pleasure of the drink and maintain a certain moderation.
-This custom has continued over the centuries and has ended up giving rise to the expression that we know today.
+In ancient times, particularly among the Greeks and Romans, it was common to mix wine with water at banquets and receptions.
+This practice aimed to prolong the enjoyment of the drink and maintain a degree of moderation.
+This custom persisted through the centuries and eventually gave rise to the expression we know today.

 Meaning of the Expression

-The expression "to tone down one's demands" essentially means to tone down one's demands or pretensions.
+The expression "to put water in one's wine" essentially means to lower one's demands or expectations.
 It suggests a form of compromise or moderation in a situation where passions or expectations are too high.

 Concrete Examples

-• Professional Context : A manager facing resistance from his team might decide to "soften his initial demands" to find common ground.
+• Professional Context : A manager facing resistance from their team might decide to "compromise" by softening their initial demands to find common ground.

-• Personal Context : In a family dispute, one member may choose to "put some water in his wine" to ease tensions and promote reconciliation.
+• Personal Context : In a family dispute, one of the members may choose to "compromise" to ease tensions and promote reconciliation.

 In Everyday Language

-Today, the phrase is widely used in everyday language to describe situations where flexibility is necessary.
+Today, the expression is widely used in everyday language to describe situations where flexibility is necessary.
 It is often used in the context of negotiations, conflict resolution, and diplomatic discussions.

 Examples of Use

-"Sometimes you have to compromise to reach an agreement that is acceptable to all parties."
+"Sometimes you have to compromise to reach an agreement acceptable to all parties."

-"After hours of debate, he finally gave in and accepted the terms offered."
+"After hours of debate, he finally compromised and accepted the proposed conditions."

-The phrase appears frequently in news articles, reports, and literature to illustrate moments of compromise or change in attitude.
+The expression appears frequently in press articles, reports, and literature to illustrate moments of compromise or change of attitude.

 Variations and Related Expressions